 In general, foreign lenders are not restricted from granting loans.
-However, foreign lenders are restricted from granting loans to Indonesian entities if such loans require security from the government of Indonesia, Bank Indonesia or other state-owned banks and resulting in any liabilities of the government of Indonesia due to such loan.
+However, foreign lenders are restricted from granting loans to Indonesian entities if such loans require security from the Indonesian government or the Bank Indonesia (or other state-owned banks) and result in any liabilities of the Indonesian government.